starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "I can get the money."

 "Money?
 Oh dear.
 Oh dear." the woman sounded like mother disappointed in her child's repeated failure.
 "That's not really worth much to you is it?
 It's not really worth much to anyone.
 It changes hands just as soon as there's something more worthwhile to be purchased.
-No, I need for to betray a secret."
+No, I need for you to betray a secret."

 "What?"